bzminer/bzminer/README.md

   --restart_miner_minutes INT If specified and greater than 0, BzMiner watchdog will restart BzMiner process after this amount of time (minutes).
   --reboot_minutes INT        If specified and greater than 0, BzMiner will reboot the rig after this amount of time (minutes).
   --no_color INT              If 1 (default 0), output in console will not have color.
-  --oc_delay_ms INT           Time (ms) to delay algo switch before/after oc changed for algo.
+  --oc_delay_ms INT ...
+Time (ms) to delay algo switch before/after oc changed for algo. default 50.
   --oc_fan_speed TEXT ...
 Set the target fan speed (as percentage) for devices, separated by a space.
 0 = auto, -1 = ignore, 100 = max.
                               Optionally use target temperature format, eg. --oc_fan_speed t:N[fMin-fMax] where t is core, tm is mem , N is target temp, fMin is min fan speed percent, fMax is max fan speed percent